Big 5: East Mucurapo take big step towards SSFL top flight with win over Valencia

 Last season, Mucurapo were relegated after a crippling point deduction for their use of an ineligible player.
 Now, Saunders, a two-time Pro League title winner as coach with Central FC, is looking to get back to the Promised Land.

-After a decent start by Valencia—attacker Remy Butler forced forced Mucurapo custodian Joshua Davis forced into a fingertip save in the 14th minute—Mucurapo skipper Kevon Edwards settled a few nerves in the 21st minute, as he stabbed home a right-footer from close range following a dangerous Zion McLeod free kick.
+After a decent start by Valencia—attacker Remy Butler forced Mucurapo custodian Joshua Davis forced into a fingertip save in the 14th minute—Mucurapo skipper Kevon Edwards settled a few nerves in the 21st minute, stabbing home a right-footer from close range following a dangerous Zion McLeod free kick.

-“It was a little hard getting leadership after last season but we groomed Kevon and now he’s scoring in every game,” Saunders said.
+“It was a little hard getting leadership after last season,” Saunders said, “but we groomed Kevon and now he’s scoring in every game.”

-Edwards’ finish was one rare moment of quality in front of goal and the Mucurapo faithful may have had an calmer afternoon if attacker Jaheim Patrick had brought his scoring touch to Fatima Grounds today.
+Edwards’ finish was one rare moment of quality in front of goal and the Mucurapo faithful may have had a calmer afternoon if attacker Jaheim Patrick had brought his scoring boots to Fatima Grounds today.

-McLeod’s left boot constantly unsettled Valencia goalkeeper Hezron D’Abreau and his defence today but his inviting crosses were repeatedly spurned—and Patrick was guilty of waste on several occasions.
+McLeod’s left foot constantly unsettled Valencia goalkeeper Hezron D’Abreau and his defence today but his inviting crosses were repeatedly spurned—and Patrick was guilty of wastefulness on several occasions.

-In the 24th minute, Patrick inexplicably headed straight at a gleeful D’Abreau while unmarked at the back stick.
-And, 10 minutes later, Patrick volleyed over from close range after a sweet move that involved McLeod and his strike partner Kidane Lewis.
+In the 24th minute, Patrick, unmarked at the back stick, inexplicably headed straight at a relieved D’Abreau.
+And, 10 minutes later, hevolleyed overbars from close range after a sweet move involving McLeod and his strike partner Kidane Lewis.

-While Patrick was wasteful on one end, Butler was extremely unlucky on the other as Davis use his fingertips to repel yet another effort from the Valencia attacker—who created the attempt himself by knocking the ball around an opposing defender before letting fly at the near post.
+While Patrick was wasteful on one end, Butler was extremely unlucky on the other where Davis used his fingertips to repel yet another effort from the Valencia attacker—who created the attempt himself by knocking the ball around an opposing defender before letting fly at the near post.

 A poor clearance from D’Abreau almost saw Mucurapo double their lead and, this time, Valencia defender Jerome Arrindell put his family jewels on the line to stop a stiff drive by Lewis.